-As Q2 ramps up, I know many of us may be feeling the effects of launch-stress, burnout, or we’re just plain ready for a vacay (sippin’ on cocktails in Hawaii sounds like the dream right now ☀️).
+As Q2 ramps up, I know many of us may be feeling the effects of launch stress, and burnout, or we’re just plain ready for a vacay (sippin’ on cocktails in Hawaii sounds like the dream right now ☀️).

 I was working nights, and weekends, squeezing in emails at dinner with my family, “no days off,” just pure hustle.
 And although that season of hustle was imperative for my business, I realized it wasn’t sustainable.
 Not just for the purpose of scaling, but for my own sanity.

 As I entered into 2021 with fresh goals and a new pivot with the C&L brand, I decided to set boundaries in my business.
 Not to limit me, but to give myself room to grow, stay refreshed and excited, and fall in love with my business.
 I realized loving your business and being successful in it doesn’t mean you have to give it your 110%… nor does it deserve that.